 All parcels that are part of a Williamson Act contract shall be restricted by zoning of the subject parcel to an agricultural use.
 Acceptable zoning designations include Prime Agricultural (AG1), Non-Prime Agricultural (AG2) and Rural Residential Agricultural (RR).
 In the event the subject parcel is not zoned for agricultural uses, a completed zone change application must be approved prior to recordation of the contract.
 Once the Williamson Act contract is recorded, no zone change applications for a change in the agricultural use zoning shall be processed for contracted parcels, unless a Notice of Non- Renewal has been filed and there are two or less years remaining in the contract.

-Minimum Parcel Size
+Minimum Legal Parcel Size

 Lands in agricultural use shall be presumed to be in parcels large enough to sustain their commercial agricultural use if the contracted land within a qualifying preserve is at least 40 acres in size.
 Parcels that contain an established intensive agricultural use such as the growing of fruits, nuts and vines, where at least 80% of the parcel is dedicated exclusively to the proposed use shall consist of at least 10 acres in size.

-Land Use Criteria

-Only those parcels which the primary agricultural use is a legitimate agricultural enterprise, consistent with the compatible use standards in Section IV-A of these Rules are eligible for inclusion within the Agricultural Preserve.

 Terms of Contracts

-Under the Act, contracts are automatically renewed each year on January 1st following the first year of a 10-year Williamson Act contract, unless the owner or County serves a notice of non-renewal or the contract is terminated as may be provided for by the Act and these Rules.
+Under the Act, contracts are automatically renewed each year on January 1st following the first year of a 10-year Williamson Act contract, unless the owner or County serves a notice of non-renewal, or the contract is terminated as may be provided for by the Act and these Rules.
 When the County or a landowner serves a notice of nonrenewal upon the other party sufficiently prior to the renewal date (i.e., 90 days if served by the landowner, 60 days if served by the County), the contracted land must continue to meet County eligibility and compatible use requirements throughout the remaining duration of the 10- year contract.
-The contract shall be binding upon, and become beneficial to all successors in interest of the property owner in accordance with Section 52243 of the Government Code.
+The contract shall be binding upon and become beneficial to all successors in interest of the property owner in accordance with Section 52243 of the Government Code.

 Agricultural Production and Compatible Uses within Agricultural Preserves